ibm-cloud-docs/ibm-spectrum-lsf/hpc-cluster-tutorial.md

 You have two options to add software packages in the cluster for your workload.
 You can install the additional software in the NFS shared file system (for example, `/home/lsfadmin/shared` from the LSF management host), which is visible to all compute nodes.
 The files that you add to the NSF shared file system are stored in the block storage that is attached to the storage node.
 The data is lost when the entire HPC cluster is being destroyed.
 Remember to save the data that you want to keep before you destroy the cluster.

 The other option is to build your own custom image on top of the default image used by the HPC cluster solution.
 The creation of the custom image must be prepared before you create an HPC cluster.
 When a new custom image is created in VPC, a name is associated with this image.
 You need to use this name in the `image_name` parameter.
-For more information, see [Extend base image and create a new custom image](https://github.ibm.com/hybrid-cloud-infrastructure-research/tracker/wiki/Extend-base-image-and-create-a-new-custom-image).
+For more information, see [Extend base image and create a new custom image](https://github.ibm.com/hybrid-cloud-infrastructure-research/tracker/wiki/Extend-base-image-and-create-a-new-custom-image){: external}.

 ## (Optional) Set up hybrid connectivity
 {: #optional-hybrid-connectivity}